-A key difference between this and other programmes of study is that we help you to develop your understanding from the perspective of children.
-So, if you’re looking to progress into teaching, working in early years, social care, child and youth policy work and other occupations relating to children, young people and families, then this course could be for you.
+A key difference between this and other programmes is that we help you to develop your understanding from the perspective of children.
+So, if you’re looking to progress into teaching, working in early years, social care, child and youth policy work and other related occupations, this course is for you.

-You’ll explore the nature of childhood in a contemporary society, referencing relevant social theory and research as well as drawing on current policy and practices in the field, including your own experiences.
-Newly developed modules across both years of study will assist you in developing your academic and research skills to support you in the transition to higher education.
+You’ll explore the nature of childhood in a contemporary society, alongside relevant social theory and research as well as drawing on current policy and practices in the field, including your own experiences.
+Modules across both years of study will support you in developing your academic and research skills to enable you to get the best out of the programme.

 We’ll help you to develop as a critical thinker; being able to understand and challenge current approaches and policy.

-Our newly redeveloped programme will be taught through a series of lectures, seminars, tutorials and interactive workshops.
-Course materials have been updated to ensure we continue to provide a programme that reflects the current priorities and challenges within the sector, and gives you the knowledge and understanding to enhance your personal and professional practice.
+The programme is taught through a series of lectures, seminars, tutorials and interactive workshops.
+The programme has been recently updated to ensure that it continues to provide a good reflection of the current priorities and challenges within the sector, and gives you the knowledge and understanding to enhance your personal and professional practice.

-You’ll also have a personal tutor who’ll be assigned to you throughout your degree to support your on-going wellbeing and ensure that you have a positive learning experience.
+You’ll have a personal tutor assigned to you throughout your degree to support your on-going development and wellbeing and ensure that your learning experience is positive.

 Entry Requirements & Interview Process